hanaBEDDA/Gender-and-Age-detection/README.md

 7. **Ethical Considerations:** When using the dataset, be mindful of ethical considerations related to privacy and bias, especially when working with attributes like ethnicity and age.

-Including these details in your project will provide a comprehensive overview of the UTKFace dataset and demonstrate its suitability for various computer vision applications.